chrishague-wf/interviews/hasThreadModification.md

 }
 ```

+This is code from a system that handles threaded discussions with comments.
+What does this code calculate in relation to the comment thread system?
-What could be done to improve this?
-Is this the right way to go about what the author is trying to do?
+What could be done to improve how this is calculated?